jasondoze/reactFullStack/crown-apparel/crown-notes.md

 in the app- firebase.utils.js
 import { getFirestore, doc, getDoc, setDoc } from 'firebase/firestore';

+# Create a new provider for email/password
+in Firebase, add new provider- email/password

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).